Team-Lycoris/website/README.md

 Website for Lyscoris

-In current state, copy and paste the path the "index.html" to see the website.
+In current state, copy and paste the local path to "index.html" in a browser to see the website.